“It’s easy to produce a Judy Garland show: Just give her a stage, a spotlight, and get out of the way.” – Al Jolson

 June 24, 1948: Judy and Gene Kelly in The Pirate.

 June 24, 1963: The first episode of “The Judy Garland Show” was taped at CBS Television City, Hollywood, from 8:10 to 9:20 p.m.
-The audience included many stars: Lucille Ball, Jack Benny, Natalie Wood, Hedda Hopper, Louella Parsons, Agnes Morehead, Clint Eastwood, Dick Van Dyke, Carl Reiner and Van Heflin.
+The audience included many stars: Lucille Ball, Jack Benny, Natalie Wood, Hedda Hopper, Louella Parsons, Agnes Morehead, Clint Eastwood, Dick Van Dyke (seen in the photo below, taken on this day, on his way to see the show), Carl Reiner, and Van Heflin.

 Judy’s guest for her first show was her old chum Mickey Rooney.
 Judy sang “Keep Your Sunny Side Up”; “When The Sun Comes Out”; “Exactly Like You”; “I Believe In You” (with Jerry Van Dyke who was her permanent sidekick on the show); “You’re So Right For Me” (with Mickey); and for her “Born In A Trunk” segment that would close each show, Judy sang “Too Late Now”; “Who Cares?”; and “Ol’ Man River.”
 The show closed with Judy singing “I Will Come Back.”